apache/phoenix-site/site/source/src/site/markdown/bulk_dataload.md

     2,3:4,5

 To load this file, the default delimiter (comma) would be used, and the array delimiter (colon) would be supplied with the parameter `-a ':'`.

+## A note on separator characters

+The default separator character for both loaders is a comma (,).
+A common separator for input files is the tab character, which can tricky to supply on the command line.
+A common mistake is trying to supply a tab as the separator by typing the following

+    -d '\t'

+This will not work, as the shell will supply this value as two characters (a backslash and a 't') to Phoenix.

+Two ways in which you can supply a special character such as a tab on the command line are as follows:

+1. By preceding the string representation of a tab with a dollar sign:

+    -d $'\\t'

+2. By entering the separator as Ctrl+v, and then pressing the tab key:

+    -d '^v&lt;tab&gt;'